-Namecheap offers a neat upsell for a One-pager website that would be useful if you are just trying to get something up quick.
+Namecheap offers a neat upsell for a One-pager website that would be useful if you are just trying to get something up quickly.
 They also offer an upsell for a discounted SSL certificate package.
 GoDaddy has similar upsells.

 Overall they are a tie here.
 GoDaddy offers attractive pricing…but is more aggressive and almost annoying to me.
 Namecheap also offers some good deals (including for Namecheap shared hosting), but usually for products that I would want to buy elsewhere.

 So which one do I recommend?
 Namecheap or GoDaddy?